jlengstorf/lengstorf.com/content/drafts/how-to-be-positive.md

 Phil looked me in the eye and asked, point blank, _“Are you actually complaining right now?”_

-It caught me off guard to be questioned like that, because I was used to commiserating with other entrepreneurs about how “hard” our lives were and all the things we wished we could change.
+The question caught me off guard, because I was used to commiserating with other entrepreneurs about how “hard” our lives were and all the things we wished we could change.

 Yet here was a fellow business owner staring at me like I just set the restaurant on fire.